McDonald's boss Mark Easterbrook steps down after sex with employee

-McDonald's chief executive officer has left the company after violating company policy by engaging in a consensual relationship with an employee, the corporation said Sunday.
+McDonald's chief executive officer has left the company after violating company policy by engaging in a consensual relationship with an employee.

-The fast food giant said former president and CEO Steve Easterbrook demonstrated poor judgment.
+The fast food giant said former president and CEO Steve Easterbrook "demonstrated poor judgment involving a recent consensual relationship with an employee".

 McDonald's forbids managers from having romantic relationships with direct or indirect reports.

 In an email to employees, Easterbrook acknowledged he had a relationship with an employee and said it was a mistake.